Building a Better Cow with David Lalman

 Lynsey McAnally (21:08):

 Listeners, for more information on making Angus work for you, check out the Angus Beef Bulletin and the Angus Beef Bulletin EXTRA.
 You can subscribe to both publications here.
 Email us your questions or comments, and we would appreciate it if you would leave us a review on Apple Podcast and share this episode with any other profit-minded cattlemen.
-Thanks for listening.
-This has been Angus at Work.
+Thanks for listening, this has been Angus At Work!

-Current Angus Beef Bulletin
+Publication: Angus Beef Bulletin